Opening a PST file without Outlook.

 Outlook Viewers are helpful tools that make your emails more accessible, especially in environments where Outlook is not installed or when it’s not convenient to wait for Outlook to complete indexing of the PST files.

-The best way to experience the benefits of an Outlook viewer is download a free trial and see for yourself if it is a good fit for your needs.
+The best way to experience the benefits of an Outlook viewer is to download a free trial and see for yourself if it is a good fit for your needs.